[domestic]

 2003

-The participant navigates an oddly constructed domestic space that is actually a map encompassing the inside and outside of Flanagan’s childhood home and surrounding environment.
+In the work, players navigate a dream space, an oddly constructed world that is actually a memory map of the inside and outside of Flanagan’s childhood home.
 Spaces alternate between claustrophobic hallways and rooms with seemingly endless ceilings, breaking with the visual conventions of 3D gaming in its more predictable interpretation of physical space.
-In [domestic], participants encounter an ambiguous rendering of scale.
-Family snapshots and shifting, morphing unstable texts line the surfaces of the space.
-The snapshots, soft-focus images of typical domestic scenes, are projected overwhelmingly large, bringing the perceived scale of doorways and rooms into question.
+In [domestic], player-visitors encounter ambiguous spatial scales, family snapshots and shifting, morphing unstable texts.
+The snapshots, soft-focus images of typical domestic scenes, are projected to be huge textures.
 The perfectly crisp and squared walls typical of computer game geometries further abstract the sense of space.

-Players encounter fire in the space and are able to shoot “coping mechanisms” at the walls and at the growing fire in order to contain these as they threaten to consume the world and the player.
-These mechanisms are manifested as book covers from romance novels, popular as an escape from the mundane aspects of domestic life.
+Players encounter fire in the space and are able to shoot “coping mechanisms” at the walls and at the fire in order to contain them.
+These mechanisms manifest as book covers from romance novels, popular as an escape from the mundane aspects of domestic life.

-The work provokes the questions, what are the ways space and memory are cognitively tied and can such ties be re-experienced?
+The work provokes the questions, what are the ways space and memory are cognitively tied, and can such places be re-experienced?
 What role, if any, does narrative and memory have in contemporary computer games?
 How can we ‘see’ memory?

 Read about [domestic] in the 2006 book New Media Art